>stalk your future employer on LinkedIn

 How we handle the remote team challenges

 Company culture.
 When working in the same office, employees easily assimilate bits of company culture.
 But what happens when you work apart?
 In the end, company culture echoes in everything.
 From employer branding to the way your product and services are sold.
 Here’s how it works at Planable.
 We don’t simply enforce a culture that’s served on a plate.
 We continuously work on building our own culture.
+We actively engage and collaborate, recognize accomplishments, and encourage growth.
 That’s right.
 From operations to tech, we all have a say in the way we see our growing community.
 What a time to be alive!

 Communication bumps.
-Technology is a good ally in improving communication.
+Technology is a good ally in improving communication (ex: push to talk apps, video platforms, etc).
 And rules.
 Agreeing that we respect each other’s time is important.
 So we try and actually succeed in scheduling meetings.
 We all show up to meetings on time.
 This bottleneck only requires an extra pinch of goodwill and understanding from everybody.
 Now, our communication works better than I’ve seen at big corporations.
 And I’m sure it’s more about respect than about rules.

 Team networking.
 I like to talk.
 A lot.
 I want to know all my colleagues.
 And I always find something we have in common – personal or professional.
 So from time to time, I find it hard not to be able to chat with them whenever I feel like.
 If you’re an extrovert, I so feel you.
 Take advantage of the meetings you have.
 Talk to your team when you meet live.
 You’ll always find a way to connect with them.